- Latin America

 Our work reflects the principles of the Bertelsmann Stiftung, one of Europe's largest foundations.
-The Stiftung was founded in 1977 by Reinhard Mohn, who as head of Bertelsmann AG turned the publishing house into a leading international media group.
+The Stiftung was founded in 1977 by Reinhard Mohn, who, as head of Bertelsmann AG, turned the publishing house into a leading international media group.
 The Stiftung's activities are guided by the principle that ownership of capital brings an obligation to contribute to society.
 Since its inception, the Stiftung has invested more than US$ 1 billion in more than 700 projects.
-The Stiftung has more than 300 employees and is headquartered in the northern German town of Gütersloh.
+The Stiftung has approximately 300 employees and is headquartered in the northern German town of Gütersloh.
 It has opened other branches in Brussels and Barcelona.
 The Washington, DC-based Foundation is part of this network.

-Reinhard Mohn endowed the Stiftung with a majority shareholding in Bertelsmann AG.
+Reinhard Mohn endowed the Stiftung with a majority shareholding in Bertelsmann AG, now Bertelsmann SE & Co.
+KGaA.
 Most funding for the Foundation's projects comes from that gift.

 The Bertelsmann Foundation and the Bertelsmann Stiftung are led by President and CEO Aart De Geus.
 His leadership ensures that the organizations have common goals and work in tandem.